upenn-embedded/omnibot.github.io/README.md

 ### 8. Final Demo Goals

 *How will you demonstrate your device on demo day?
 Will it be strapped to a person, mounted on a bicycle, require outdoor space?
 Think of any physical, temporal, and other constraints that could affect your planning.*

+On demo day, we will place the rover in an obstacle course and manuver it from start to finish.
+It will end by trying to send the rover into a wall but the rover will succesfully stop in time.

 ### 9. Sprint Planning